-Like fouling, the effects of corrosion on a refinery are significant, costly and often dealt with in a reactive way.
+Like fouling, the effects of corrosion on a refinery are significant, costly and often dealt with reactively.
 This is largely because, until now, corrosion has been difficult to quantify in real time.

 Recent developments in sensor monitoring are making headway in tackling the long-standing fight against corrosion.
 If you caught Honeywell’s webinar hosted by Digital Refining, you will be aware of the company’s latest monitoring software to enable a proactive approach to deploying corrosion management resources.
 A key point made was the varying conditions across process units, from the inlet conditions to those in the tube bundle or outlet, each contributing to different types of corrosion.

-In order to successfully remove corrosion fouling, it is important to know the typical fouling characteristics of specific assets, whether it’s sulfidation corrosion, oxidation, fuel ash corrosion or acid corrosion to name a few, and the rates at which these occur.
-For this we have experience, a portfolio of successful fouling removal projects around the world, and we are just weeks away from launching our next generation fouling removal technology with inspection capabilities. https://www.tubetech.com/news/a-sneak-peek-at-ttils-most-exciting-innovation-to-date/
+To successfully remove corrosion fouling, it is important to know the typical fouling characteristics of specific assets, whether it’s sulfidation corrosion, oxidation, fuel ash corrosion or acid corrosion to name a few, and the rates at which these occur.
+For this, we have experience and a portfolio of successful fouling removal projects around the world, and we are just weeks away from launching our next generation fouling removal technology with inspection capabilities.

 The build-up of fouling and corrosion can go hand-in-hand.
 Corrosion formations such as iron sulphides or iron oxides can cause rapid tube fouling in a refinery plant’s fired heater, just as heat exchanger fouling induces under deposit corrosion.
 Both require urgent, specialist attention, and in some cases, newly engineered solutions.